MicrosoftDocs/azure-docs/articles/devops-project/azure-devops-project-sql-database.md

 ---
 title: 'Tutorial: Deploy your ASP.NET app and Azure SQL database instance by using Azure DevOps Projects'
-description: Azure DevOps Projects makes it easy to get started on Azure.
-With Azure DevOps Projects, you can deploy your ASP.NET app with an Azure SQL database instance in a few quick steps. ms.author: mlearned ms.manager: douge ms.prod: devops
+description: DevOps Projects makes it easy to get started on Azure.
+With DevOps Projects, you can deploy your ASP.NET app with an Azure SQL database instance in a few quick steps. ms.author: mlearned ms.manager: douge ms.prod: devops